Please make the Jenkins installer use a _STATIC_ package

 Yeah, that's great.
 We need to document that I guess.
 Does the Drupal Auth also work?
 How did you manage ;) Because I the documentation is not very clear on that one.

 #17 Updated by Florian Lier almost 9 years ago

 #18 Updated by Johannes Wienke almost 9 years ago

 - % Done changed from 0 to 90

 A jenkins jobs is now available and installation has been fixed as much as possible.
 Can someone please test the archive before I add a description to the wiki page:

-#19 Updated by Sebastian Wrede about 7 years ago
+#19 Updated by Sebastian Wrede almost 9 years ago

 Nice.
 Does the static package already get pushed to some publicly available location?

 https://ci.toolkit.cit-ec.de/job/jenkins-distribution/ is not available from outside of the university network (IIRC) or is otherwise currently not available (also not when connecting via VPN).